Skip to content

 }

-If the domain is already registered, the API returns 409 Conflict.
+A domain that is already registered returns 409 Conflict.

 List all sites